The gracious and elegant Anderson Park found on the outskirts of Invercargill has the potential to be one of Southland's newest attractions

-Due to earthquake risk Anderson house was closed to the public in 2014 however the grounds and picnic areas remained open providing a wonderful outing for locals and visitors to the city.
-Work has commenced to strengthen the building and Venture Southland, on behalf of the Invercargill City Council, is coordinating a consultation process to determine the future use of Anderson House as part of the councils long term plan.
+Due to earthquake risk, Anderson house was closed to the public in 2014 however the grounds and picnic areas remained open providing a wonderful outing for locals and visitors to the city.
+The Invercargill City Council (ICC) has since begun work on strengthening the building and with Venture Southland has been proactive in determining the possible future use of Anderson House as part of the council's long term plan.

 A number of potential uses have been identified for the house, including a café, function venue, art gallery, historical house exhibit, and an artist in residence space.

 To further develop these ideas Venture Southland, on behalf of ICC, sought expression of interest in October 2018 from people wanting to operate the iconic homestead.